Topics Map > GBIT Service Desk Services > Applications

 Private browsing, also known as Incognito mode in some browsers, allows you to browse the internet without your browsing history, cookies, site data, or information entered in forms being saved on your device.
 This feature is useful for logging into accounts on shared computers, comparison shopping without influencing future ads, or any other scenario where you want to keep your browsing history private.
 However, it's important to understand that private browsing does not make your online activities completely anonymous or more secure from external threats.

-Note: is the same as the Command Key on Mac OS.
+Note: " Command Key Logo " is the same as the Command Key on Mac OS.
 This symbol is used in the shortcuts listed below for Mac users.

-To open a new Incognito window in Google Chrome, click the menu button "" at the top right corner of the browser and then select "New Incognito window."
+In Google Chrome, click the menu button "Vertical Ellipses" at the top right corner of the browser and then select "New Incognito window."

 • Keyboard Shortcut:

-In Microsoft Edge, click the menu button "" and choose "New InPrivate Window."
+In Microsoft Edge, click the menu button "Ellipses" and choose "New InPrivate Window."

 • Keyboard Shortcut: